 History of the Natural Areas Program

-Nearly 35 years ago, citizens and scientists addressed the increasingly clear fact that a significant portion of our state's unique natural environment was disappearing or already gone.
+During the 1970s and 1980s, citizens and scientists addressed the increasingly clear fact that a significant portion of our state's natural environment and native biodiversity was diminishing, disappearing or already gone.
 In 1972, visionary leaders worked with the Washington State Legislature to create a natural legacy for future generations of Washingtonians by establishing a system of state-owned, state-managed natural area preserves.
-As envisioned in the Natural Area Preserves Act (RCW 79.70), NAPs will forever protect the highest quality examples of native ecosystems and rare plant and animal species -- as well as other natural features of state, regional or national significance.
-They were to be used for education, scientific research, and to maintain Washington's native biological diversity.
+As envisioned in the Natural Area Preserves Act (RCW 79.70), NAPs will forever protect the highest quality examples of native ecosystems and rare plant and animal species -- as well as other natural features of statewide and national significance.
+DNR-managed NAPs are dedicated in perpetuity for education, scientific research, and conservation of native biological diversity.

-In 1987, at the urging of the department and numerous conservation groups, the legislature created an additional state land designation for properties to be managed for conservation purposes.
-Properties in this category are called Natural Resources Conservation Areas (NRCAs).
-Lands with a high priority for conservation that may be threatened with conversion to other land uses, and they include critical wildlife habitat, prime natural features, examples of native ecological communities or environmentally significant ecosystems.
-NRCAs offer opportunities for outdoor environmental education and appropriate low impact public use were to be additional considerations when designating an NRCA.
-The four original sites designated as NRCAs by the Legislature were Cypress Island in Skagit County, Dishman Hills in Spokane County, Mount Si in King County and Woodard Bay in Thurston County; and others have been created since 1987 by DNR and the Commissioner of Public Lands.
+In 1987, at the urging of the department and numerous conservation groups, the Legislature created an additional state land designation for properties to be managed primarily for conservation purposes.
+Natural resources conservation areas (RCW 79.71) include lands with a high priority for conservation that may be threatened with conversion to other land uses, and they include critical wildlife habitat, prime geological and scenic features, native ecological communities or environmentally significant ecosystems.
+NRCAs offer opportunities for outdoor environmental education, scientific research and appropriate low-impact public uses consistent with overall conservation goals.
+The four initial NRCAs designated by the Legislature are Cypress Island in Skagit County, Dishman Hills in Spokane County, Mount Si in King County and Woodard Bay in Thurston County; and others have been created since 1987 by DNR and the Commissioner of Public Lands.

 Natural Area Preserves

 Preserves protect the best remaining examples of many ecological communities including rare plant and animal habitat.
-The Heritage program has identified the highest quality, most ecologically important sites for protection as natural area preserves.
+The DNR Natural Heritage Program identifies the highest quality, most ecologically important sites for protection as natural area preserves.
 The resulting network of preserves represents a legacy for future generations and helps ensure that blueprints of the state's natural ecosystems are protected forever.

-The preserve system presently includes nearly 31,000 acres in fifty-one sites distributed throughout the state.
-In eastern Washington, habitats protected on preserves include outstanding examples of arid land shrub-steppe, grasslands, vernal ponds, oak woodlands, subalpine meadows and forest, ponderosa pine forests, and rare plant habitats.
-Western Washington preserves include five large coastal preserves supporting high quality wetlands, salt marshes, and forested buffers.
-Other habitats include mounded prairies, sphagnum bogs, natural forest remnants, and grassland balds.
-Preserves range 8 acres to 3500 acres in size.
+The preserve system presently includes more than 37,000 acres in 55 sites throughout the state.
+In eastern Washington, habitats protected on preserves include outstanding examples of arid land shrub-steppe, grasslands, vernal ponds, oak woodlands, subalpine meadows and forest, ponderosa pine forests and rare plant habitats.
+Western Washington preserves include several large coastal preserves supporting high quality wetlands, salt marshes and forested buffers.
+Other westside habitats include mounded prairies, sphagnum bogs, natural late-successional forests and grassland balds.

 Natural Resources Conservation Areas